operator-playground-io/Keycloak-Operator-tile/cover.md

 3. Login to Keycloak Admin Console with Keycloak Operator.
 4. Create Keycloak Realm.
 5. Create Keycloak User.
-6. Create a Client.
-7. Authenticate a sample application using Keycloak server.
+6. Create a Client and authenticate a sample application using Keycloak server.
-8. Cleanup Operators.
+7. Cleanup Operators.